imagekitio/docs-keep-a-changelog/features/image-transformations/overlay.md

 It is similar to [overlay text (ot)](overlay.md#overlay-text-ot) but it allows you to overlay special unicode characters (e.g. ©, ®, ™ etc.) that you cannot otherwise pass in a URL as plain string.
 It accepts base64 string.

 {% hint style="info" %}
 1. The base64 string should be made URL safe to ensure that all padding characters(=) are included correctly.
-A function like `encodeURIComponent()` can be used for this.
+In Javascript, a function like `encodeURIComponent()` can be used for this.
 2. Input above the length of 144 characters will be truncated.
 {% endhint %}